 We have received numerous requests for just such a project and the result is this oscillator.
 It's perfect for clubs, schools and groups that want to stimulate interest in the early stages of an Amateur Radio course, especially if you're teaching on a shoestring.
 During interviews with Big Project teachers, we've found that kids still really love Morse code and this little project seemed like a natural to cultivate interest.
-The code practice oscillator would be great for anyone looking for science fair-like ideas.
+The code practice oscillator would be great for anyone looking for science fair-like ideas, and it will soon be included in the Big Project curriculum as a suggested activity.

 The parts list is minimal.
 A strip of heavy copper or a piece of copper-clad circuit board will serve as a key.
-Gather up a pair of .01 F disc capacitors, a pair of common NPN transistors (such as 2N2222, 2N3904 or 2N4401), five 1/4 W resistors (two 10 k Ω , and one each 1 k Ω , 100 Ω and 47 Ω), 17 flat head wood screws and washers, a 9 V battery connector, a small speaker of 4 to 16 Ω and some hookup wire, and you're all set to start construction.
+Gather up a pair of .01 μF disc capacitors, a pair of common NPN transistors (such as 2N2222, 2N3904 or 2N4401), five 1/4 W resistors (two 10 k Ω , and one each 1 k Ω , 100 Ω and 47 Ω), 17 flat head wood screws and washers, a 9 V battery connector, a small speaker of 4 to 16 Ω and some hookup wire, and you're all set to start construction.

 The completed no-solder code practice oscillator.
 Note the jumper wire at the rear of the circuit board "key" to allow for a closed circuit when keying.
-[Mark Spencer, WA8SME,

-Photo]
+Click on this image to get a full-size drawing to print out.[Mark Spencer, WA8SME, Photo]